From Earthsky

 It was the astrologer Richard Nolle who coined the term supermoon in 1979.
 He defines a supermoon as:

-new or full moon which occurs with the moon at or near (within 90% of) its closest approach to Earth in a given orbit.
+a new or full moon which occurs with the moon at or near (within 90% of) its closest approach to Earth in a given orbit.

 However, different websites calculate supermoons differently.
 EarthSky uses supermoon dates as determined by astronomer Fred Espenak.
 Additionally, his method of calculating supermoons takes into account changes in the moon’s orbit during each lunar cycle.